V-Squared/v2-Plan/system/reference.md

 ## Projects Home³

-# Labels
+# Labels <a name="labels"></a>

 ## Purpose
 The purpose of labels is for you to invest a little time into classification to save big time when you need to search.

-## Labels groups and their function in V²Plan:
+## Mandatory Label groups and their function in V²Plan:
+4 mandatory labels have to be selected on issue creation.
+They are needed for other parts of the V²Plan system to function.

-1. board: Which Section of our Organization the issue belongs to.
+1. m.board: Which Section of our Organization the issue belongs to.
-2. debt: Technical debt.
-It need to searched for and found later.
-3. help: What kind of helpt the Assignee is looking for.
-4. size: Size of issue to give idea on how long it takes to finish
+2. m.size: Size of issue to give idea on how long it takes to finish
-5. sprint: Column information for Waffle Kanban Board.
+3. m.sprint: Column information for Waffle Kanban Board.
-6. type: What kind of data is created with execution of the issue.
+4. m.type: What kind of data is created with execution of the issue.

+## Optional Label groups and their function in V²Plan:
+Like the name suggestions you can add optional labels, but you do not have to.

+1. o.debt: Technical debt.
+You close the issue now, but later have to fix the debt.
+2. o.help: What kind of help the Assignee is looking for.
-7. urgent: What needs to be done ASAP.
+3. o.urgent: What needs to be done ASAP.

 ## Color Code